faulkj/FHIRClient/README.md

 $fhir->getAuthCode();
 ```

 This will first get an Conformance Statement/SMART Configuration from _my.fhirserver.com/FHIRProxy/api/FHIR/R4_ to retrieve the authorization and token endpoints.
-This will request an authorization code from the authorization endpoint, triggering a redirect to _my.website.com_.
+It will then request an authorization code from the authorization endpoint, triggering a redirect to _my.website.com_.

 On _my.website.com_ when redirected:
 ```php